Firoz-Hasan/user-post-api/README.md

 18) DAO is an abbreviation for Data Access Object, so it should encapsulate the logic for retrieving, saving and updating data in your data storage (a database, a file-system, whatever).
+19) Dao uses Spring JPA to perform DB operations whereas DaoImpl has implementation with Hibernate for performing DB operations.